 Indian Mounds Regional Park was established in 1893 and is one of the oldest parks in the region.
-Situated atop Dayton's Bluff east of downtown St. Paul, is a burial site for at least two American Indian cultures.
-It is situated upstream from where the first historic Kaposia village site was located.
+Situated atop Dayton's Bluff east of downtown St. Paul, it is a burial site for at least two American Indian cultures and is just upriver from where the first historic Kaposia village site was once located.

-In more recent times, the Dakota Indians used this site for their burials.
-Unlike the Hopewell, the Dakota wrapped the bones of their deceased in a buffalo skin before burying them.
+In more recent times, the Dakota also used this site for their burials.
+Unlike the Hopewell, the Dakota wrapped the bones of their deceased in a bison skin before burying them.
 Valuable objects like knives, foods, pipes, or even horses or canoes were also placed within the mound.
 The Dakota may have used mounds constructed by the Hopewell or constructed their own on the same site.

-At least thirty-seven mounds once stood along the bluffs of the Mounds Park area; only six remain.
+At least thirty-seven mounds once stood along the bluffs of the Mounds Park area; only six remain today.

-Activities: The park has paved trails that traverse the bluffs and link into other trails.
-There is an outstanding view of the Mississippi River and of the St. Paul and Minneapolis skylines.
+The park has paved trails that traverse the bluffs and link into other trails.
+There is an outstanding view of the Mississippi River and of the St. Paul kyline.
 Picnic tables and a large pavilion are also available for picnicking.
 Reservations for the picnic shelters are handled by the Saint Paul Parks and Recreation Department at the contact information below.

 Hours, Directions, and Contact Information